16 Free Museums in Copenhagen You Can’t Afford to Miss

 Diesel House highlights the history of diesel technology, and with all signage in English and Danish, it’s an enjoyable and educational museum.

-Diesel House Opening Times
+Diesel House Visitor Information

 How To Get To Diesel House